 The collapse of mitochondrial membrane potential plays a key role in apoptosis.
 Voltage-sensitive radiotracers, such as [18F]FBnTP, have potential to be used in apoptosis imaging, although tracer efflux by multidrug-resistance proteins may limit their usability (Reshef et al., 2010).

-Several SPECT tracers for detecting necrosis have been developed.
+Several SPECT radiopharmaceuticals for detecting necrosis have been developed.
 Necrosis can be detected by targeting molecules that are confined into intracellular space in healthy and apoptotic cells, but that are exposed when cells burst uncontrollably.

 - PET imaging of hypoxia

 - Infection imaging

 Bauwens M. In vivo apoptosis imaging using site-specifically 68Ga-labeled Annexin V. Methods Mol Biol.
 2016; 1419: 17-26. doi: 10.1007/978-1-4939-3581-9_2.

 De Saint-Hubert M, Prinsen K, Mortelmans L, Verbruggen A, Mottaghy FM.
 Molecular imaging of cell death.
 Methods 2009; 48: 178-187. doi: 10.1016/j.ymeth.2009.03.022.